 Ph: 1800 522 679 to make an appointment

-Strengthening the lives of people living with a disability through employment, programs, training and activities
+A DES (Disability Employment Services) Provider, strengthening the lives of people living with a disability through employment opportunities , employment support, training and activities.

 Mylestones Employment supports people with barriers to employment to find a job that’s right for them

 Employment services – We believe all people with disability have a right to meaningful employment and we will do whatever it takes to help you find a job you love!